Green-Software-Foundation/if/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
 about: Submiting feedback on the IEF implementation
-title: "Feedback - "
+title: 'Feedback - '
-labels: feedback
+labels: ''
 assignees: ''

 ---

 ## Scope